Back to FrameShot

 Your photos are not uploaded to FrameShot servers for editing, previewing, or exporting.
 The generated frame is created directly in your browser.

-GPS metadata is ignored
+GPS metadata stays local

 Browser storage